We strive to

 Current students

-How AE 8900 MS research works in my group
+How graduate research works in my group

 Prerequisite skills

-Advanced coding experience in any language (required)
+Advanced coding experience in at least one scientific computing language (required)

 Expertise in structural dynamics, aeroelasticity, and supporting subjects (required)